Keep curiosity alive 〰️

 Words in the Wild offers an interdisciplinary approach to literacy, supercharged by Teaching Fellows.

-Our tutoring focuses on evidence-based instruction that removes stigma and repairs kids’ relationships with reading and learning.
-And we frame literacy through the world of science, nature, and community.
+Direct student programs and training for teachers focus on evidence-based instruction that removes stigma and repairs kids’ relationships with reading and learning.
+And when Fellows and staff frame literacy through the world of science, nature, and community, children become invested and successful.